sakshamhere/Security/TLS_Security.md

 2. Check and remove padding.
 3. Validate MAC.
 4. If padding or MAC is incorrect, the record is rejected.

+### Lucky13 attack (2013)

+“Lucky13” refers to the `length of a specific piece of TLS padding (13 bytes)` that causes a detectable time difference during decryption.
+It arise from how `TLS MAC (Message Authentication Code) and padding validation` are performed in different TLS implementations.

+It was first disclosed in 2013 and affects implementations of `TLS 1.0, TLS 1.1, and TLS 1.2` — specifically those using` MAC-then-encrypt` CBC cipher suites.

 How the Attack Works